werckme/werckmeister/manual.md

 ## Accomp My Melodies

-Imagine you give your bass player some chords, and he or she asks you to play these.
+Imagine you give your bass player some chords, and he or she asks you how to play these.
 <br>You would say something like: play the 1st degree on one and the 5th degree on four.

 And this is exactly what you doing when writing style templates.